What is a Transformational Leader?

 RELATED:

-Keeping this example in mind, we can break it down further to illustrate the transformational model of leadership.
 Beginning with goal setting in the example above, the nurse leader could hold a staff meeting and include all staff in a department.
 He or she would then identify the reason for the goal; for example, patient satisfaction has dropped as evidenced by an increase in patient complaints.
-The nurse leader may provide specific examples, such as in the increased number of complaints from patients that state they are waiting too long after they press the call light to receive assistance from staff.
+The nurse leader may provide specific examples, such as the increased number of complaints from patients who state they are waiting too long after they press the call light to receive assistance from staff.

 The nurse leader may then engage the staff and brainstorm ways to respond to call lights faster, thereby increasing patient satisfaction.
 He or she must encourage ideas, listen to staff, and acknowledge their concerns.
 They should interact respectfully with staff and remain positive throughout the brainstorming session.